petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/creating-product-bundles.md

 * Requires in Bundle
 * Incompatible in Bundle

 These product relations restrict the options that can or can't be selected in a product bundle.
 For instance, consider a computer hardware distributor that sells pre-built PCs.
 Some motherboards might not work with processors made by certain companies whereas some processors need a motherboard with a specific chipset to function.
-Both these scenarios are illustrated using the following two options.
+Both these scenarios are illustrated using these two options.

 !!! important
     This feature is currently behind a release feature flag.
 Read [Release Feature Flags](https://learn.liferay.com/web/guest/w/dxp/system-administration/configuring-liferay/feature-flags#release-feature-flags) for more information.